chris-shum/GA-Project2/readme.md

 ###Overview:

+Manhattan Eats is a neighborhood guide app made in a fashion similar to the app Yelp.
+The app allows a user to browse through a pre-populated list of restaurants in the area, it displays the restaurant's information, and it allows you to map your way to the restaurant.
+I stored my restaurant data in an SQLite database and using a SQLiteOpenDatabaseHelper, the app can search, retrieve, and edit the columns of restaurant data.
+The app includes the use of an ArrayAdapter, Listeners, and Intents as well as the implementation of some material design.

 ###Experience:

 My approach to this app was to attack all the functionality components first.
 I kept it simple creating only one activity per major function, testing each one as I completed it.
 Once finishing, I moved on to the material design.
 Design is tough for me, and I became even more discouraged when I had been fully testing on my device only to find that the layout did not work as well for the emulator.
 Fortunately I found documentation to support multiple screens.